Surplus Store Memorial

 House of Science, Ballard, WA

-Closed within last year (2005-2006).
+Closed sometime in late 2005-early 2006.
 Exact date unknown, owner went to different job.

 House of Science is a unique loss, not just to the surplus arena as a whole but also to any experimenter who enjoyed tinkering with high-voltage goodies.
 This includes Tesla coils and Van de Graaf generators.